 - working with isocyanates, polycyclic aromatic hydrocarbons or welding fumes.

-It has been suggested in some research that approximately 15% of those diagnosed with chronic obstructive pulmonary disease that it can be attributed to workplace exposures, which according to HSE figures could equate to in the region of 4,000 COPD deaths each year within Great Britain.
+It has been suggested in some research that in approximately 15% of those diagnosed with chronic obstructive pulmonary disease, the disease can be attributed to workplace exposures, which according to HSE figures could equate to in the region of 4,000 COPD deaths each year within Great Britain.

 Coal dust exposure as a result of mining is a well known cause of COPD.
 However, other industrial / occupational exposures include:

 - cotton dust

 - flour dust

 and other chemicals such as:

 No win, no fee COPD claims

 We carry out many of our claims on a No Win, No Fee basis.
 This means there are no upfront costs for you and, provided that you have not misled or acted against the advice that we have given to you, no financial risk to you – even if your claim is not successful.